inspektor-gadget/inspektor-gadget/docs/gadgets/socket-collector.md

 #### start

-Collect a snapshot of the list of sockets
+Create a snapshot of the currently open TCP and UDP sockets.
+Once taken, the snapshot is not updated automatically.
+However one can call the start operation again at any time to update the snapshot.

 ```
 $ kubectl annotate -n gadget trace/socket-collector \